ArcadiaPower/connect-react/README.md

 This package is a React wrapper around Arc's Connect.
 It provides two ways to integrate the component into your React application - via hooks and via HoCs (higher order components).

+As an alternative to using this package, Arc’s Connect can also be presented to your user through a URL.
+A Connect URL can be generated through [this endpoint](https://docs.arcadia.com/reference/createconnecturl).
+The URL approach differs from this React package in that the URL does not have any [config options](https://docs.arcadia.com/reference/createconnecturl) and does not respond with [callbacks](https://docs.arcadia.com/reference/createconnecturl) for an application to interpret.

 # Installation

 Via npm: